 An Amnesty Club is a platform for school students to learn about and take action on Human Rights issues that are important to them.

-The Amnesty Club starter kit encourages students to learn about human rights and participate in activities with a motive to promote human rights values among friends, families and communities.
+The Amnesty Club starter kit encourages students to learn about human rights and participate in activities with a motive to promote human rights values amongst friends, families and communities.
 The booklet also features a number of interactive and fun activities for students, to help build an understanding of human rights values and responsibilities.

 Download the Amnesty Club starter kit below, and be a part of a global movement for human rights that is working on building a better tomorrow.